-- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - B. Manufacturers: Subject to compliance with requirements, provide products by one of the following: 1.
-Cabinets:
+- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following:

+- B. Manufacturers: Subject to compliance with requirements, provide products by one of the following:

+1. Cabinets:

-a.
+- a.
 Mid America Cabinets, Vista Box Style, Concord Door Style

+- 1) Wood Species: Red Oak

-- 1) Wood: Species and Stain to be selected by Architect from full range of colors and selections.
+- 2) Stain: To be selected by architect/owner

 - 2. Plastic Laminate for Countertops:

 - a.
 Formica Corp.

 - b.
 Nevamar Corp.

 - c.
 Pionite Plastics Corp.

 - d.
 WilsonArt